ExtraNick/Twitch-user-logs-into-text-file/README.md

 It's intended use is to speed up unban request discussions by retrieving ban relevant log data

 ## How to use
+Install pyautogui:
+  1. have python installed in your machine
+  2. open cmd
-rename username.py file to the username whose logs you want to see.
+  3. type "pip install pyautogui" rename username.py file to the username whose logs you want to see. <br>
 Open the renamed .py file and specify in the URL whose channel's logs you want to see.

 ## For safety